timeplus-io/docs/docs/js-udf.md

 ## Develop an aggregate function {#udaf}

 An aggregate function returns one value per group of rows.
 When you register the UDF, make sure you turn on the option to indicate this is an aggregation function.
-Comparing to scalar functions, the life cycle is a bit more complex.
+Compared to scalar functions, the life cycle is a bit more complex.

 ### 3 required and 3 optional functions